xStarbound/xStarbound/doc/lua/world.md

 ---

+### `Maybe<bool>` world.hasBuildPermission(`ClientId` clientId)

+Returns `true` if the specified connected client is allowed to place or remove tiles, tile mods or objects, spawn server-side entities other than item drops, or modify the contents of containers, or `false` if the client is not allowed to do so or is not connected.
+See `$docs/permissions.md` for more on xStarbound v3.8's build permission system.

+---

 #### `RpcPromise<Vec2I>` world.enqueuePlacement(`List<Json>` distributionConfigs, [`DungeonId` id])

 Enqueues a biome distribution config for placement through world generation.
 The returned promise is fulfilled with the position of the placement, once it has been placed.